Title: | Self-Validated Ensemble Models with Elastic Net Regression |

 .

-## S3 method for class 'svem_model' predict(object, newdata, debias = TRUE, se.fit = FALSE, ...)
+## S3 method for class 'svem_model' predict(object, newdata, debias = FALSE, se.fit = FALSE, ...)

-## S3 method for class 'svem_model' predict(object, newdata, debias = TRUE, se.fit = FALSE, ...)
+## S3 method for class 'svem_model' predict(object, newdata, debias = FALSE, se.fit = FALSE, ...)

 object |